 The main objective of the first set of experiments (year 1) is to better understand the climate impacts of the observed AMV in order to estimate their predictability.
-This has been done by performing idealized experiments with EC-Earth3 CGCM in which the North Atlantic SST is restored towards the observed AMV anomalies.
-We particularly focus on the AMV impacts on the occurrence of weather extremes such as Tropical Cyclones, heat waves, and heavy precipitation events.
-In the second part (year 2), we explore the impact of increasing horizontal resolution on the oceanic and atmospheric domains on seasonal prediction skill of EC-Earth3 through retrospective seasonal predictions.
-Specific emphasis has been made on improvements in simulating North Atlantic climate variability, and how it affects simulated climate over land areas including Europe, and climate extremes.
+This will be done by performing idealized experiments with EC-Earth3 CGCM in which the North Atlantic SST will be restored towards the observed AMV anomalies.
+We will particularly focus on the AMV impacts on the occurrence of weather extremes such as Tropical Cyclones, heat waves, and heavy precipitation events.
+In the second part (year 2), we explore the impact of increasing horizontal resolution on the oceanic and atmospheric domains on seasonal prediction skill of EC-Earth3 through retrospective seasonal predictions of seven months initialized twice every year for the period 1980-2018.
+Specific emphasis will be made on improvements in simulating Arctic climate variability, and how it affects simulated climate over land areas including Europe, and climate extremes.